Azure-Samples/java-microservices-aks-lab/docs/02_openlab_setup_aks.md

 ---
-title: 'Lab: Migrate a Spring Apps microservices application to Azure Kubernetes Service'
+title: 'Challenge 2: Migrate to Azure Kubernetes Service'
 layout: default
 nav_order: 3
 ---

-NOTE: assumption has been made all versions of all microservices have been updated from 2.6.7 to 2.6.11 and from 2021.0.2 to 2021.0.4!!! (the steps for doing these updates are currently NOT included here, but should be done for succesful run)
+# Challenge 02: Migrate a Spring Apps microservices application to Azure Kubernetes Service

+# Student manual

+## Challenge scenario

-You have established a plan for migrating the Spring Petclinic application to the Azure platform.
-It is now time to perform the actual migration of the first Spring Petclinic components.
+You have established a plan for migrating the Spring Petclinic application to Azure Kubernetes Service.
+It is now time to perform the actual migration of the Spring Petclinic application components.

+## Objectives

+After you complete this challenge, you will be able to:

+- Create an AKS service and Container Registry.
+- Set up a configuration repository.
+- Create an Azure MySQL Database service.
+- Create container images and push them to Azure Container Registry.
+- Deploy the microservices of the Spring Petclinic app to the AKS cluster.
+- Test the application through the publicly available endpoint.

+## Challenge Duration

+- **Estimated Time**: 120 minutes

+## Instructions

 During the process you'll:
 - Create an AKS service and Container Registry.